Pope Leo X: Patron of learning

 Leo X raised the Church to a high rank as the friend of whatever seemed to extend knowledge or to refine and embellish life.
-He made the capital of Christendom, Rome, a center of European culture.
+He made the capital of Christendom, Rome, a centre of European culture.
 While yet a cardinal, he had restored the church of Santa Maria in Domnica after Raphael's designs; and as pope he had San Giovanni dei Fiorentini, on the Via Giulia, built, after designs by Jacopo Sansovino and pressed forward the work on St Peter's Basilica and the Vatican under Raphael and Agostino Chigi.
 Leo's constitution of 5 November 1513 reformed the Roman university, which had been neglected by Julius II.
 He restored all its faculties, gave larger salaries to the professors, and summoned distinguished teachers from afar; and, although it never attained to the importance of Padua or Bologna, it nevertheless possessed in 1514 a faculty (with a good reputation) of eighty-eight professors.

-Leo called Janus Lascaris to Rome to give instruction in Greek, and established a Greek printing-press from which the first Greek book printed at Rome appeared in 1515.
+Leo called Janus Lascaris to Rome to give instruction in Greek, and established a Greek printing press from which the first Greek book printed in Rome appeared in 1515.
 He made Raphael custodian of the classical antiquities of Rome and the vicinity, the ancient monuments of which formed the subject of a famous letter from Raphael to the pope in 1519.
 The distinguished Latinists Pietro Bembo and Jacopo Sadoleto were papal secretaries, as well as the famous poet Bernardo Accolti.
-Other poets, such as Marco Girolamo Vida, Gian Giorgio Trissino and Bibbiena, writers of novelle like Matteo Bandello, and a hundred other literati of the time were bishops, or papal scriptors or abbreviators, or in other papal employ.
+Other poets, such as Marco Girolamo Vida, Gian Giorgio Trissino and Bibbiena, writers of novelle like Matteo Bandello, and a hundred other literati of the time were bishops, or papal scriptors or abbreviators, or in other papal employs.

 Statesman

 Several minor events of Leo's pontificate are worthy of mention.
 He was particularly friendly with King Manuel I of Portugal as a result of the latter's missionary enterprises in Asia and Africa.
 Pope Leo X was granted a large embassy from the Portuguese king furnished with goods from Manuel's colonies.
 His concordat with Florence (1516) guaranteed the free election of the clergy in that city.

 His constitution of 1 March 1519 condemned the King of Spain's claim to refuse the publication of papal bulls.
 He maintained close relations with Poland because of the Turkish advance and the Polish contest with the Teutonic Knights.
 His bull of July 1519, which regulated the discipline of the Polish Church, was later transformed into a concordat by Clement VII.

-Leo showed special favours to the Jews and permitted them to erect a Hebrew printing-press at Rome.
+Leo showed special favours to the Jews and permitted them to erect a Hebrew printing-press in Rome.
 Under Daniel Bomberg, that press produced manuscripts of the Talmud and Mikraot Gedolot with Leo's approval and protection.

-He approved the formation of the Oratory of Divine Love, a group of pious men at Rome which later became the Theatine Order, and he canonized Francis of Paola.
+He approved the formation of the Oratory of Divine Love, a group of pious men in Rome which later became the Theatine Order, and he canonized Francis of Paola.